FasterXML/Hacktoberfest2020/README.md

 The only additional requirement is that issues to solve / PRs MUST be labeled with "hacktoberfest" (if such label is missing you may ask maintainers to check if issue should have it).

-### Where to add Graphic files?
+### Where to add Desing (gfx, styles) files?

 To allow for easier merging of content contributions, there is folder [design/](design/) which is intended as the merging target for contibutions: the idea is that you create a sub-folder named same as your Github id, and then you can add all content you want there without risk of merge conflict.

+For example, Jackson author would create folder --

+    design/cowtowncoder

+and optionally sub-folders beyond that, if there are multiple files -- to contain his submissions, as part of Pull Request.

-This space is not meant as the ultimate target but simply as a simple mechanism to share content outside of Pull Requests.
+This space is not meant as the ultimate target but simply as a simple mechanism to share content outside of Pull Requests, so that merging is easy and merged components can be more easily accessed by community members (for purposes of feedback, and possibly voting for ones they prefer, if there are multiple submissions for same requests).

 -----